JPLanh/Python-AStar-Algorithm/README.md

-# Python-Dijkstra-Distance
+# Python aStar algorithm
-A conversion from CSULB's CECS 328 Dijkstra Distance that was made in Java and converted into Python
+A more efficient algorithm compared to the Dijkstra Distance to finding the shortest distance from a node to another node